particle-iot/docs/src/content/reference/device-os/firmware.md

 - on the Electron, Servo can be connected to A4, A5, WKP, RX, TX, D0, D1, D2, D3, B0, B1, B2, B3, C4, C5
 - on Gen 3 Argon, Boron, and Xenon devices, pin A0, A1, A2, A3, D2, D3, D4, D5, D6, and D8 can be used for Servo.
 - On Gen 3 B Series SoM devices, pins A0, A1, A6, A7, D4, D5, and D6 can be used for Servo.
+- On Gen 3 Tracker SoM devices, pins D0 - D9 can be used for Servo.

 ```cpp
 // SYNTAX